 How to groom a Pomeranian?

-The Pomeranian often mentioned affectionately as a Pom may be a small breed of dog with a thick, fluffy coat and an extended, narrow face that resembles a fox.
-Its small size allows us to simply classify it together with the toy breeds.
+The Pomeranian, often referred to affectionately as a Pom, is a small breed of dog with a thick, fluffy coat and an extended, narrow face that resembles a fox.
+Its small size allows us to simply classify it with the toy breeds.

-It goes without saying that any long-haired dog breed requires extra attention, whether this be a routine of normal bathing, brushing, or clipping. it's no different for the owner of a Pomeranian whose fine coat can often find yourself knotted, matted, or tangled, if neglected.
+Any long-haired dog breed requires extra attention, whether this be a routine of normal bathing, brushing, or clipping.
+It's no different for the owner of a Pomeranian, whose fine coat can often find itself knotted, matted, or tangled if neglected.

 While the Pom is usually considered a strong dog for its overall fitness, it's a breed that will be susceptible to a few health issues (such as knee or hip problems).
 However, its long hair can cause other health issues if not regularly groomed, including ear and eye hygiene care.

-So if you've got a replacement Pom addition to your household and are wondering the way to groom a Pomeranian reception, then this text can steer you in the right direction.
+So if you've got a new Pomeranian addition to your household and are wondering how to groom a Pomeranian, then this text can steer you in the right direction.

-An intelligent dog breed, the Pomeranian can become an outstanding pet/companion with acceptable care and training.
+An intelligent dog breed, the Pomeranian can become an outstanding pet or companion with acceptable care and training.

 Best Tips for Grooming a Pomeranian

-A regular grooming routine is important for extended-haired dogs, no less so for Pomeranian.
+A regular grooming routine is important for long-haired dogs, no less so for Pomeranians.
 Not only does it make sure that your pet remains healthy, but it also helps you form a deeper emotional bond with him.

 How to Brush a Pomeranian?